 The trump depicts the twin sisters Isis and Nephthys giving life to the inert soul, suspended in the watery abyss called Aukert.
 The twin sisters are placed in the Garden of Eden, which was at one time manifested on the earth as the gardens surrounding the Temple of Neïth in the Delta region, the House of the Lady of Sàis.

 The image at the same time depicts the legend of Isis as recorded by Herodotus, when she raised Horus to life after he was poisoned by Set in the form of a scorpion.
-The card thus depicts the three magical powers of the 20th path, Parthenogenesis, Invisibility and Initiation.
-These were reflected in the Staff, Cloak and Lamp of the Hermit in the traditional Tarot designs.
+The card thus depicts Parthenogenesis, Invisibility and Initiation, the three magical powers of the twentieth path.
+These were reflected in the staff, cloak and lamp of the traditional Tarot designs.

 Isis and the Garden of Eden